What Happened to Teddy at Sarasota BluePearl Veterinary Hospital

 But we were never told.

-This page is the story of those 18 hours.
+The following is the story of those 18+ hours.

 Thursday, March 5 — 11:00 PM